Engin-Boot/capture-behavior-of-a-visit-counter-AleenaSaleem/needs-director.md

   ### Then

-  Based on number of patient-cards sensed, sensor reports it.
+  Based on number of different patient-cards sensed, sensor reports it.

 ## Scenario: Compute parking slots to reserve for visiting specialists